18F/seal/README.md

   You can configure the webhook with any channel.
 You'll still be able to post to multiple channels.

-To test the script locally, go to Slack and create a channel or private group called "#seal-bot-test".
-Then run `./bin/seal.rb` from your command line.
-You should see a post in the #seal-bot-test channel.
+### Emojis

-You should also set up the following custom emojis in Slack:
+Set up the following custom emojis in Slack:
 - :informative_seal:
 - :angrier_seal:
 - :seal_of_approval:
 - :happyseal:

 You can use the images in `images/emoji/Everyday images` that have the corresponding names.

+### Test the bot

+To test the script locally, go to Slack and create a channel or private group called `#seal-bot-test`.
+Then run `./bin/seal.rb` from your command line.
+You should see a post in the `#seal-bot-test` channel.

 When that works, you can push the app to Heroku, add the `GITHUB_TOKEN` and `SLACK_WEBHOOK` environment variables to Heroku, and use the [Heroku scheduler